 The intermittent reinforcement the child receives from the parent is much like gambling.
 Unable to consciously grasp the narcissist’s agenda, the child feels like they are being rejected and rewarded randomly.
 This creates a lot of anxiety.
 For the child, this approval is what gives them a sense of safety and wholeness, and they continue to play the game, remaining addicted, anxious to gain love, falling into depression and shame when they don’t get it, then starting the cycle again.

 The emotional needs of the family member must be suppressed so as not to affect the fragile balance of the narcissistic family.
-This is painful and stunts the ability of the child to thrive and to love and trust others.
+This is painful and stunts the ability of the child to thrive and love others.

 Unable to ever really get it right, each member of the family develops an inferiority complex.
 The lost child is left feeling neglected and worthless, and the scapegoat is left full of rage and shame.
 Each person in a narcissistic family pays a price, albeit in different ways.